 ARB adopted a California Cap-and-Trade Program pursuant to its authority under AB 32.
-See 17 California Code of Regulations (CCR) §§ 95800 to 96023.
-The Cap-and-Trade Program is designed to reduce GHG emissions from major sources (deemed "covered entities") by setting a firm cap on statewide GHG emissions and employing market mechanisms to achieve AB 32's emissionreduction mandate of returning to 1990 levels of emissions by 2020.
+See Title 17 of the California Code of Regulations (CCR) §§ 95800 to 96023).
+The Cap-and-Trade Program is designed to reduce GHG emissions from major sources (deemed "covered entities") by setting a firm cap on statewide GHG emissions and employing market mechanisms to achieve AB 32's emission-reduction mandate of returning to 1990 levels of emissions by 2020.
 The statewide cap for GHG emissions from the capped sectors (e.g., electricity generation, petroleum refining, and cement production) commenced in 2013 and will decline over time, achieving GHG emission reductions throughout the program's duration.